daattali/beautiful-jekyll/_posts/2023-03-14-di-modern-coding.md

 4. Maintainability: DI promotes modularity and reduces coupling between components, making it easier to maintain the codebase.

 In conclusion, DI is an essential concept in modern coding that promotes decoupling and modularity in code components.
-By using DI, developers can build more testable, flexible, readable, and maintainable code.
+By using DI, developers can build more testable, flexible, readable and maintainable code.

 While dependency injection can offer significant advantages in software development, there are also some potential disadvantages to consider: